mooreds/docs-1/references/sql-operations.md

 ]
 ```

-#### JSON template
+#### JSON templates

-JSON template is a more generic way to construct a JSON object or a JSON array as the output item.
+JSON templates are a more generic way to construct JSON objects or arrays as the output item.

 To construct a JSON object use the syntax: